zanatooo/zanaty-sql-employee-tracker/README.md

 # zanaty-sql-employee-tracker

+This is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
+We, Developers, frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).
-Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+Here is a [walkthrough video]() that demonstrates its functionality and all of the following acceptance criteria being met.

 User Story
-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+AS A business owner I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
 Acceptance Criteria
 GIVEN a command-line application that accepts user input